aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 ## **Reset Formatting**

-This Java code shows you how to reset the formatting in a shape and revert its layout styles to their defaults:
+This Java code shows you how to reset the formatting in a slide and revert the position, size and formatting of every shape that has a placeholder on [LayoutSlide](https://reference.aspose.com/slides/java/com.aspose.slides/LayoutSlide) to their defaults:

 ```java